Best Light Therapy Happy Lamps Reviews

 • LED lights have an extreme long life, unlike the bulbs that need to be replaced in the original style of light therapy lamp.

-Pros: They have a large surface, 10,000 lux, and a downward tilting function like that used in research studies.
+Pros: They have a large surface, 10,000 lux, and a downward tilting function like that used in original research studies.

 Here's an example of a Carex model: